DSAppTeam/PanelSwitchHelper/README.md

 The core classes ：

 * *PanelSwitchLayout* ，including the yellow area, can only contain *PanelContainer* and *PanelSwitchLayout* and implement some auxiliary functions.
 1.1.0 Core implementation framework functions，Support to configure animation speed.
 * *ContentContainer* ，including the blue area, can store display content such as list content.
-And store the layout that triggers the switch, such as input box emoticons, etc.
+And store the layout that triggers the switch, such as input box emoticons, etc. Version 1.2.0 uses the *IContentContainer* extended implementation, which can be customized to implement containers of different layout types.
 * *PanelContainer* ， including the green area, only for the switchable panel (*PanelView*), the developer customizes the *PanelView* panel.
 * *EmptyView* ， Optional configuration, support 1.0.2 update function, complex scene can refer to Activity complex scene.